Indexing Co vs Building In-House

 A production-grade blockchain indexer requires:

-- Node connections: RPC endpoints or dedicated nodes for each chain.
+- Node connections or full archive nodes: RPC endpoints or dedicated archive nodes for each chain.
+Archive node storage runs terabytes per chain.
 Rate limiting, failover, load balancing.

 - Block processing: Polling or streaming blocks, handling reorgs, managing confirmation depth, detecting missed blocks.